megnergit/AWS_GitHub_Actions_Test_G1/README.md

 ![disable-actions](./images/disable-actions.png)

-Otherwise, when you update README.md in the future, you will create resources by accdent.
+Otherwise, when you update README.md in the future, you will create resources by accident.

 Push README.md once again and make sure no resource will be created.